Call for Entries

 Who are the exhibition jurors?

-Who Determines the Prize Winners?
+Who Determines the Award Winners?

 - Exhibitors will be the sole members of the judging panel.
 To learn more about the judging process, see the Exhibitors section of the FAQ.